Last Updated: June 27, 2024

 Early Life

-Ronald William Howard was born in Duncan, Oklahoma, on March 1, 1954.
-He is the eldest son for Jean Speegle Howard, an actress, and Rance Howard, a director, writer, and actor.
+Ronald William Howard was born on March 1, 1954, in Duncan, Oklahoma.
+He is the eldest son of Jean Speegle Howard, an actress, and Rance Howard, a director, writer, and actor.
+His younger brother, Clint Howard, would also go on to become a successful actor.
 The family moved to Hollywood, California, in 1958, where they lived for at least three years before moving to Burbank.
-He graduated from John Burroughs High School, and later attended the School of Cinematic Arts at the University of Southern California.
+Ron graduated from John Burroughs High School and later attended the School of Cinematic Arts at the University of Southern California.
 However, he ultimately did not graduate from college.

 Acting Career

 Howard got his start in the entertainment industry when he was just five years old.
-His first credited film role was in 1959, in "The Journey".
-He then appeared in episodes of "The DuPont Show with June Allyson", "The Twilight Zone", "Dennis the Menace", "The Many Loves of Dobie Gillis", and "The Cheyenne Show".
-In 1960, Howard was cast as the character Opie Taylor in "The Andy Griffith Show".
+His first credited film role was in 1959, in "The Journey."
+He then appeared in episodes of "The DuPont Show with June Allyson," "The Twilight Zone," "Dennis the Menace," "The Many Loves of Dobie Gillis," and "The Cheyenne Show."
+In 1960, Ron was cast as the character Opie Taylor in "The Andy Griffith Show."
 He played the son of the title character for all eight seasons of the show.
-Other films he appeared in as a child and teenager include "The Music Man" (1962) and "The Courtship of Eddie's Father" (1963), and episodes on series such as "The Eleventh Hour" (1965), "I Spy" (1966), "The Smith Family" (1968), "Daniel Boone" (1971-1972), "M*A*S*H" (1973), and "The Bold Ones".
+Other films he appeared in as a child and teenager include "The Music Man" (1962) and "The Courtship of Eddie's Father" (1963), and he guest-starred in episodes on series such as "The Eleventh Hour" (1965), "I Spy" (1966), "The Smith Family" (1968), "Daniel Boone" (1971-1972), "M*A*S*H" (1973), and "The Bold Ones: The New Doctors" (1972).

 One of his first roles as an adult was in George Lucas's coming-of-age film "American Graffiti" in 1973.
-He went on to star in the TV series "Happy Days" as Richie Cunningham, and then starred opposite John Wayne in the 1976 film "The Shootist".
-His last major acting role was a reprise of his famous role as Opie Taylor in the 1986 TV film "Return to Mayberry", which was a reunion of "The Andy Griffith Show".
+He went on to star in the TV series "Happy Days" as Richie Cunningham and then starred opposite John Wayne in the 1976 film "The Shootist."
+His last major acting role was a reprise of his famous role as Opie Taylor in the 1986 TV film "Return to Mayberry," which was a reunion of "The Andy Griffith Show."
 He also appeared in two TV reunions for the cast of "Happy Days" in 1992 and 2005.
-And in 2022's "Scream," Howard appeared in an uncredited role.
 In 2013, he was inducted into the Television Hall of Fame.

 Tim P. Whitby/Getty Images